-She teaches at the Geography departments of The LSE and King's College London on sustainable development issues.
+She teaches at the Departments of Geography at LSE and King's, on sustainable development issues.
 She also teaches for the Departments of International Development Department and Global Health & Social Medicine at King's, on global health issues.

 She is a Swiss-British-American citizen, having grown up mostly in the French part of Switzerland – but having also lived in Germany, Kenya and Tanzania (for her fieldwork), Mexico, UK and USA.

-She holds a BA in International Relations from the University of Geneva and an MA from King’s College London.
+She holds a BA in International Relations from the University of Geneva and an MA from King’s.
 She has had professional experience in the global health consultancy sector with PricewaterhouseCoopers in Geneva and public sector experience with the Swiss Embassy in Mexico City.
 In England, she has worked for environmental NGOs, including Blue Ventures.

 Nathalie is also a research assistant for King's Water.